-Driven by a multi-discipline team of business and professional leaders involved in the Katy community
+Driven by a multidisciplinary team of business and professional leaders involved in the Katy community

 Katy Cares was founded to provide a structured solution to this dire need.

-To equip our program participants with the necessary emotional, social, spiritual and educational skillsets that can support them to become economically independent, and accomplish and maintain a professional career through our business and community partnerships.
+To equip our program participants with the necessary emotional, social, spiritual resilience and skill sets that can support them to become emotionally and economically independent, and accomplish and maintain a professional career through our extended partnerships.

 Our values drive our approach, our organizational culture, and our objectives.
 These values are essential in the way we think, work, act and execute.